Airtable/blocks/packages/sdk/README.md

 questions, feedback, or feature requests, we encourage you to post in the [community forum](https://community.airtable.com/c/developers/custom-blocks-beta/54).

+This git repository contains a few related projects:

+-   [The sdk itself](./packages/sdk) - this is what you use when building your extension!
+-   [A blocks testing framework](./packages/blocks-testing) - this is used to help test your extension.
+-   [The new Blocks CLI](./packages/cli-next) - this is used to run your extension!

 By using the software, you accept and agree to abide by terms of the developer agreement below:

 ## Developer agreement